When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Problem Setting

 \section{Problem Setting}

-\textbf{\coderec.} We consider \coderec, which is a commonly used and exemplary tool of AI-powered code recommendations used by millions of programmers \citep{copilot}. \coderec is powered by a Large Language Model (LLM) and helps programmers within an IDE by providing code suggestions whenever the programmer pauses their typing.
-An illustration of \coderec suggesting code as an inline, single-colored snippet is shown in Figure~\ref{fig:ide_coderec}.
-The programmer can choose to accept this suggestion by utilizing a keyboard shortcut (e.g., <tab>).
+\textbf{\coderec.} We consider \coderec, which is a commonly used and exemplary tool of AI-powered code recommendations used by millions of programmers \cite{copilot}. \coderec is powered by a large language model (LLM) to provide code suggestions to programmers within an IDE whenever the programmer pauses their typing.
+An illustration of \coderec suggesting code as an inline, single-colored snippet is displayed in Figure~\ref{fig:ide_coderec}.
+The programmer can choose to accept this suggestion via a keyboard shortcut (e.g., tab).

-\textbf{AI-Assisted Programming.} We attempt a mathematical formalization of programming with the help of a code recommendation model such as \coderec which we dub \emph{AI-Assisted Programming}.
-The programmer wishes to complete a certain task $T$, for example, implement a logistic regression classifier that classifies images as either cats or dogs.
-We assume there are specific criteria that the programmer must meet for the task to be considered complete that are a function of the code and the task.
-This is meant to mimic software development tests, in our example, it might mean obtaining a test accuracy above 80\%, one may also consider a continuous criteria that takes into account time and sample complexity, security vulnerabilities, and task performance.
-We assume the programmer's \textbf{goal} is to complete the task to completion in a session while trying to minimize time spent completing the task.
+\textbf{AI-Assisted Programming.} We attempt a mathematical formalization of programming with the help of a code recommendation model such as \coderec, which we dub \emph{AI-Assisted Programming}.
+The programmer wishes to complete a certain task $T$, for example, to implement a logistic regression classifier.

-As the programmer writes code starting from time $0$, \coderec will attempt to provide code suggestions at different instances in time during the session.
-At a given time $t$, \coderec \footnote{We keep implementation details of Copilot to a high level, this work is based on the August 2022 version of Copilot.} uses a portion of the code $X_t$ to generate a prompt $P_t$, which is passed to the underlying LLM. \coderec then generates a code suggestion $S_t$ which will be shown to the user at time $t+\tau$ where $\tau$ accounts for the LLM latency.
-Once the suggestion is shown, the programmer must make an action at a certain time $t'>t+\tau$, the action is $A_{t'} \in \{\textrm{browse, accept, reject}\}$; the \emph{reject} action is triggered implicitly by continuing to type.
-While the programmer's actions can be modeled as a continuous-time Markov Decision Process with the state space being the code $X$ which includes \coderec suggestions and the actions being writing code and acting on suggestions, we want to restrict our attention to the interaction between the programmer and \coderec which is captured via telemetry.
+As the programmer writes code starting from time $0$, \coderec attempts to provide code suggestions at different times.
+At a given time $t$, \coderec \footnote{We discuss implementation details of Copilot at a high level; our work is based on the August 2022 version of Copilot.} uses a portion of the code $X_t$ to generate a prompt $P_t$, which is passed to the underlying LLM. \coderec then generates a code suggestion $S_t$, which is shown to the user at time $t+\tau$ where $\tau$ accounts for the LLM latency.
+Once the suggestion is shown, the programmer must make an action at a certain time $t'>t+\tau$, the action is $A_{t'} \in \{\textrm{ accept, reject}\}$; the \emph{reject} action is triggered implicitly by continuing to type.